 McCarthy’s talk of cure hinted at witch-hunt — specifically geared toward the elimination of any and all autistic traits, or elements of autism.
 She made clear that her son was not an autistic: he was a person with autism.
 Now, I’m all for semantics, especially since, from a disability studies standpoint, politically correct parlance includes disabled person or person with disabilities rather than the disabled — the key difference here being that the latter does not use the word person.
 Elimination of person removes more than mere letters: it removes the humanity from the person in question, conjures images of partial personhood rather than wholeness.
 I get this distinction, and I agree with it.

-However, as a person with a form of autism, I don’t really make this distinction — of being “with” something rather than just being that something.
-In a lot of ways, I prefer to be called autistic or Aspergian rather than with autism or with Asperger’s.
+However, I don’t really make this distinction — of being “with” something rather than just being that something.
+In a lot of ways, I prefer to be called autistic rather than with autism or with Asperger’s.
 Being someone “with something” makes it sound as though, should that “with” and “something” be removed, I’d still, essentially, be the same me.
 And, quite honestly, I don’t believe that to be the case.
 As I’ve stated in a previous entry, I often cannot distinguish between my autistic symptoms and my personality traits.
 Am I quiet because I have autism?
 If I didn’t have this disorder, if my brain were rewired, would I suddenly become garrulous?
-If I weren’t Aspergian, would I still have an excellent visual memory, or would I suddenly be a learner of different sorts?
+If I weren’t autistic, would I still have an excellent visual memory, or would I suddenly be a learner of different sorts?
 Would I still be detail-oriented and drawn to patterns?
 Would I still experience synesthesia?
 Would I still love Jeff Lynne and the Electric Light Orchestra?
 Would I have facility with road maps and bus schedules?
 Would these “elements” occur or exist with the same unabashed intensity?

 The above questions, of course, are rhetorical and unanswerable.
 That McCarthy could believe — or pretend — that she has the answers baffles me.
 I have to reiterate that I am *not* against her want of helping her son, of her doing everything possible to help him “function” in a “mainstream world.”
 But this cure stuff, this crap treatment stuff, this MMR stuff, all on Oprah — it bothers me.
 Sincerely.
 Treatment of negative symptoms is worlds away from cure, especially with something as developmentally rooted as autism.